chachacollins/cake/README.md

 # CAKE

-A lightweight, easy-to-use build system for scaffolding projects.
+A lightweight, easy-to-use build system for C projects.

 > [!WARNING]
 > This is not a production-ready application.
 Use at your own risk.